MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-10-deployment-posters.md

 #  Windows 10 deployment process posters

 The following posters step through various options for deploying Windows 10 with Windows Autopilot or System Center Configuration Manager.

+## Deploy Windows 10 with Autopilot

 The Windows Autopilot poster is two pages in portrait mode.
+Click the image below to view a PDF in your browser.
+You can also download this poster in [PDF](https://github.com/MicrosoftDocs/microsoft-365-docs/raw/public/windows/deployment/media/Windows10AutopilotFlowchart.pdf) or [Visio](https://github.com/MicrosoftDocs/microsoft-365-docs/raw/public/windows/deployment/media/Windows10Autopilotflowchart.vsdx) format.

+[![Deploy Windows 10 with Autopilot](./media/windows10-autopilot-flowchart.png)](media/Windows10AutopilotFlowchart.pdf)

+## Deploy Windows 10 with System Center Configuration Manager

 The Configuration Manager poster is one page in landscape mode.

-## Windows Autopilot deployment processes

-[![Deploy Windows 10 with Autopilot](./media/windows10-autopilot-flowchart.png)](media/Windows10AutopilotFlowchart.pdf)

-You can also download this poster in [PDF](https://github.com/MicrosoftDocs/microsoft-365-docs/raw/public/windows/deployment/media/Windows10AutopilotFlowchart.pdf) or [Visio](https://github.com/MicrosoftDocs/microsoft-365-docs/raw/public/windows/deployment/media/Windows10Autopilotflowchart.vsdx) format.
+Click the image below to view a PDF in your browser.
+You can also download this poster in [PDF](https://github.com/MicrosoftDocs/microsoft-365-docs/raw/public/windows/deployment/media/Windows10DeploymentConfigManager.pdf) or [Visio](https://github.com/MicrosoftDocs/microsoft-365-docs/raw/public/windows/deployment/media/Windows10DeploymentConfigManager.vsdx) format.

-## System Center Configuration Manager deployment processes

 [![Deploy Windows 10 with Configuration Manager](./media/windows10-deployment-config-manager.png)](media/Windows10DeploymentConfigManager.pdf)

-You can also download this poster in [PDF](https://github.com/MicrosoftDocs/microsoft-365-docs/raw/public/windows/deployment/media/Windows10DeploymentConfigManager.pdf) or [Visio](https://github.com/MicrosoftDocs/microsoft-365-docs/raw/public/windows/deployment/media/Windows10DeploymentConfigManager.vsdx) format.